National Brewery Heritage Trust

 THE NATIONAL BREWERY HERITAGE TRUST

-• To protect, preserve and make available to the public the archives and artefacts which together make up the National Brewery Collection, formerly held at the National Brewery Centre;
+• To protect, preserve and make available to the public the archives and artefacts which together make up the National Brewery Collection;

-• To promote a greater understanding of the history of brewing;
+• To promote a greater understanding of the history of brewing and the role of public houses;

 • To seek sources of funding as appropriate for repair and restoration of the archive and artefacts.

-The National Brewery Centre closed to the public on 30 October 2022.
-Together with Molson Coors UK, who owns the NBC and its collections, and East Staffordshire Borough Council, we are working hard to ensure that a suitable long-term home is found for the archives and artefacts in Burton upon Trent.
-We are committed to keeping the National Brewery Collection intact and accessible to the public.
+Together with Molson Coors UK, who owns the National Brewery Collection, and East Staffordshire Borough Council, the Trust remains committed to ensuring that a suitable long-term home is found for the archives and artefacts in Burton upon Trent.

 Dr Harry White